How we work

 We are a non-profit organization that brings together volunteer work with associations that benefit from using data in their daily activities.

-Who are beneficiaries
+Who are the beneficiaries

 Public, governmental, private or non-profit institutions that work on projects with social impact